How to Get Into Georgetown: Admissions Data and Strategies

 Georgetown Admissions – SAT, ACT, and Class Rank

-Across all colleges within Georgetown University, the mean class rank percentile was 94.5%, meaning that the average accepted student was in the top 5-6% of their graduating high school class.
-The middle-50% SAT was 1430-1560 and the ACT range was 32-35.
+Across all colleges within Georgetown University, 83% of students placed in the top 10% of their high schools class and 96% landed in the top quartile.
+The middle-50% SAT was 1380-1530 and the ACT range was 31-35.

 Who Actually Gets Into Georgetown?